Digital-Scholarship-NUS-Libraries/biodiversitystories/Guava/README.md

        description="Taken from "
        attribution="Adnan & Pillay, "The Malay Language ‘Pantun’ of Melaka Chetti Indians in Malaysia: Malay Worldview, Lived Experiences and Hybrid Identity,” *International Journal of Comparative Literature and Translation Studies* 8, no. 2, (2020): 17.">

 In Singapore, guava and the different jambu fruits are captured even in street names.
-The map to the right shows streets named ‘Jalan Jambu Ayer’, ‘Jalan Jambu Batu’, and ‘Jalan Jambu Mawar’.[^8] These streets, presumably named after the abundance of jambu trees in the area, still exist today in Bukit Timah.
+The map to the right shows streets named Jalan Jambu Ayer, Jalan Jambu Batu, and Jalan Jambu Mawar.[^8] These streets, presumably named after the abundance of jambu trees in the area, still exist today in Bukit Timah.
 <param ve-image
        url="Guava/media/NAS-jambu-map.jpg"
-       title="Map showing ‘Jalan Jambu Ayer’, ‘Jalan Jambu Batu’ and ‘Jalan Jambu Mawar" description="Produced in 1959, titled 'Mukim Number XVI-Bukit Timah, and Mukim Number IV-Ulu Pandan'.www.nas.gov.sg/archivesonline/maps_building_plans/record-details/f9f47657-115c-11e3-83d5-0050568939ad" attribution="Singapore Land Authority, via the National Archives of Singapore.
+       title="Map showing Jalan Jambu Ayer, Jalan Jambu Batu and Jalan Jambu Mawar" description="Produced in 1959, titled 'Mukim Number XVI-Bukit Timah, and Mukim Number IV-Ulu Pandan'.www.nas.gov.sg/archivesonline/maps_building_plans/record-details/f9f47657-115c-11e3-83d5-0050568939ad" attribution="Singapore Land Authority, via the National Archives of Singapore.
 Reproduced with permission." fit="4855,1702,3804,3089"
       >

-## Local dishes and beverages
+## Local Dishes and Beverages

 In many Southeast Asian countries, guava is commonly used in local dishes and beverages.
 It is said that the guava “is delicious if stewed and served with cream, or in a pie”.[^9] It is also known to make “very good jam”.[^10] There are many different ways to enjoy guavas, sweet or savory, and different Southeast Asian cultures have their own traditional recipes.
 In the Philippines, for example, guavas are used to make a sour soup called *sinigang no bayabas* (pork in guava soup).
 The well-loved Filipino soup dish is "prepared with pork belly, vegetables and tomatoes cooked in a soup infused with guava” and “has that guava sweet taste”.[^11]
 <param ve-image